imuli/word-bases/README.md

 ## Structure

 For each base, there is a list of semantic points (from wordnet) in bases/*base*.
-Semantic points may be correlated across multiple trees (verb, noun, adjective), with the primary point listed first.
+Semantic points may be correlated across multiple classes (verb, noun, adjective), with the primary point listed first.

 Each language has a tab separated file at langs/*language* mapping semantic points to one production word and from multiple synonyms of that sense and homonyms of that word.